benhulan/advanced-nodejs/README.md

  - `node zip.js bigfile.txt` -- More practical example of transform.
 We can test with `gunzip bigfile.txt.gz`
  - `node zipCrypt.js bigfile.txt` -- Create encrypted zip file
  - `node unzipCrypt.js bigfile.txt.zz` -- Decrypt zip file

+#### Clusters and Child Processes
+ - `node spawn.js` - Spawn a child process to interact with your machine's OS directly.
+Linux used here.
+ - `node spawnPipe.js` - Pipe the process.stdin (readable stream) into a child process, which is writable.
+Type something and ctrl+d to test
+ - `node findWc.js` - File counting utility, pipes child processes together
+ - `node exec.js` - Implementation of the file counting utility using exec
+  - Better if data returned from the command is not big, because data will be buffered
+ - `node spawnInherit.js` - Data is streamed and we can make the child process inherit the stdio objects of its parents

+### etc
+Most of the following single-line commands, tips and can be run without using a coded file.

 #### npm commands
  - `npm ls -g --depth=0 --json` -- a nice way to show global npm modules